Yellow Fever: guidance, data and analysis

 Prevention and advice for travellers

 Yellow fever is rare in travellers.
 Between 1996 and 2017, 8 cases, of which 7 were fatal, have been recorded in (non-UK) European and US travellers.
 All cases were in unvaccinated travellers.
+Included in this total are 4 cases reported since August 2016 in unvaccinated EU citizens with recent history of travel to South America (2 Peru, 1 Bolivia, 1 Suriname).
+This re-emphasises the importance of vaccination and seeking advice before travel.
+The unusual increase in travel-associated cases over the past 6 months is consistent with an increased circulation of yellow fever virus in South America.

 The yellow fever vaccine is very effective and safe, although there have been a few reports of rare adverse events associated with its use.
 One dose is considered to provide lifelong immunity in most travellers.
 Possession of an International Certificate of Vaccination or Prophylaxis (ICVP) for yellow fever vaccine is an entry requirement for some countries under the International Health Regulations (2005); yellow fever vaccine will also be recommended for those travelling to areas with a risk of disease transmission even if there is no certificate requirement.
 Further information is available on the National Travel Health Network and Centre (NaTHNaC) country pages including details of your nearest yellow fever vaccination centre.